When Apple’s first phablet dropped last year, it basically turned out to be a big iPhone.

 This Touch ID waved us through in the time we took to press the Home button to wake the phone.
 Who even needs passcodes anymore?

 Following suit with the 6s, the iPhone 6s Plus’ camera has finally been upgraded to offer 12-megapixels instead of the paltry 8 you may have been used to.
 It also features a pleasingly wide ƒ/2.2 aperture that means your photos look more intricate Hieronymus Bosch than smudgy Van Gogh.

 Using the 6s Plus’ camera is like having a sharpening filter applied to all your photos.
-Your eyes will lap up all that glorious detail, which is only made better by the generous screen.
+Your eyes will lap up all that glorious detail, which is only made better by that big phat screen.